abourget/blog/content/post/my-favorite-golang-retry-function.md

 I feel it's such a simple function that you'd rather dump in the project that needs it, tweak the delays and the logging mechanisms, and be done.

-I license this to your under the MIT license.

 <!--more-->